Hulk (video game): Reception

 Hulk received "mixed or average" reviews according to aggregator Metacritic.
-Jeremy Dunham of IGN declared the game to be Radical Entertainment's best yet, and he and Scott Alan Marriott of AllGame considered it to be the best Hulk-based game, though Marriott felt the distinction was practically by default considering the weak competition.
+Jeremy Dunham of IGN declared the game to be Radical Entertainment's best yet.
+He and Scott Alan Marriott of AllGame considered it to be the best Hulk-based game, though Marriott felt the distinction was practically by default considering the weak competition.
 Reviewers largely enjoyed the initial visceral satisfaction of wielding the Hulk's power, but determined that the gameplay soon became repetitive.
 The lack of enemy variety and limited range of tactics required to defeat them were both attributed to the feeling of repetition.
 Ryan Davis of GameSpot, Tim Surette of GameZone, and Dunham only recommended renting the game as it did not take long for them to complete.
 The controls were appreciated as intuitive, though Chris Baker of Official U.S. PlayStation Magazine noted that hitting two buttons simultaneously for a special attack often leads to undesired results.
 Assessments of the amount of fighting moves were mixed, with some satisfied with the variety, and others finding it lacking.
 Ben Silverman of GameRevolution and Marriott were disappointed by the linear level design.
 Shawn Elliott of Electronic Gaming Monthly negatively compared the "infuriatingly cheap" boss battles to those in X2: Wolverine's Revenge, whereas Baker enjoyed them, particularly Half-Life.
 While Simon Limon of GamePro faulted the lack of a multiplayer battle mode, Nick Valentino of GameZone welcomed the Challenge mode as a fun means of increasing replay value.

-The stealth levels, while acknowledged as an effort to provide gameplay variety and reduce monotony, were considered dull, tedious, and under-developed due to their simplistic mechanics and puzzles compared to Metal Gear and Tom Clancy's Splinter Cell.
+The stealth levels, while acknowledged as an effort to provide gameplay variety and reduce monotony, were considered dull, tedious, and under-developed due to their simplicity compared to similar games such as Metal Gear and Tom Clancy's Splinter Cell.
 Kristan Reed of Eurogamer, however, found enjoyment in the hacking minigames.
 Critics also faulted inconsistencies in the enemy artificial intelligence and collision detection.
 Justin Leeper of Game Informer denounced the stealth levels as "some of the crappiest coding on a next-gen title", remarking that "When the Chicken Run video game has better stealth, you know you're in for a one-way trip to Headachesville, USA; population: you".
 Marriott suggested that both Banner and the Hulk should have been integrated into more expansive environments, and provided a concept in which levels could be completed with either character, with some routes or areas only accessible to a particular identity.
 The static camera in both the Hulk and Banner levels was criticized for its tendency to obscure enemy characters.